Synaco/prolug-linux-admin/unit5/u5_worksheet.md

 Review the page: <https://attack.mitre.org/>

 1. What terms and concepts are new to you?
+- Develop Capabilities
+- Obtain Capabilities
+- Stage Capabilities
+- BITS Jobs
+- Internal Spearphishing

 2. Why, as a system administrator and not directly in security, do you think it’s so important to understand how your systems can be attacked?
 Isn’t it someone else’s problem to think about that?
+- As a system administrator, more than likely you are charged with the responsibility of keeping the systems up and available.
+Knowing how the systems can fail and be attacked would help you in that goal regardless of whether there's a separate team in charge of security.

 3. What impact to the organization is data exfiltration?
 Even if you’re not a data owner or data custodian, why is it so important to understand the data on your systems?